Evident LogoOlympus Logo

 Base Curve and Thickness Measurement of Soft Contact Lenses

-Background: In the 1970s, we pioneered the adaptation of ultrasonic thickness gages for the testing of soft contact lenses.
-With ultrasonic gages it is possible to measure both the sagittal height of soft contact lenses for base curve calculation, and the lens thickness as well, without the errors that can be introduced by physical distortion of the lens when using other techniques.
-Ultrasonic measurement is fast, repeatable, and reliable, and not subject to operator interpretation.
-The advanced Model 38DL PLUS gage with Multilayer Measurement software incorporates special software for simultaneous measurement of sagittal height and thickness, combined with calculation of the base curve.
+In the 1970s, we pioneered the adaptation of ultrasonic thickness gauges for testing soft contact lenses.
+With ultrasonic gauges it is possible to measure the sagittal height of soft contact lenses for base curve calculation and the lens thickness, without the errors that can be introduced by physical distortion of the lens when using other techniques.

-Transducer: M316-SU F=.75 (20 MHz, 0.125 in. element diameter)
+Transducer: M316-SU F-.75 (20 MHz, 0.125 in. element diameter)

-Fixture: B-200 Contact Lens Fixture or equivalent
+Fixture: B-200 contact lens fixture or equivalent

-Method of Measurement: The B-200 contact lens holding fixture is a small plastic tank containing a tubular pedestal that has an accurately known diameter.
+The B-200 contact lens holding fixture is a small plastic tank containing a tubular pedestal that has an accurately known diameter.
 The ultrasonic transducer is held in the base of the fixture, aiming a focused sound beam through the center of the pedestal.
 A very thin plastic membrane is stretched across the top of the pedestal, and the tank is filled with saline solution.
 The contact lens is placed on top of the pedestal, concave side down.
 The plastic membrane then becomes the reference chord for the sagittal height measurement.

 D = VT / 2